michaelvl/corosync-pacemaker-kubernetes/README.md

-## Proof-of-concept for running Corosync and Pacemaker within a container.
+## Proof-of-concept for running Corosync and Pacemaker within Kubernetes

 The current hard-coded configuration assumes two hosts with IP addresses 192.168.122.240 and 192.168.122.241.